Create future rate plans

-- Specify a date when the future plan goes into effect (see Publish rate plans), and an end date (you can also select "No end date" if you don’t want the future rate plan to end on a specific date).
+- Specify a date when the future plan goes into effect (see Managing and publishing rate plans), and an end date (you can also select "No end date" if you don’t want the future rate plan to end on a specific date).
 The effective date of the future plan should be after the end date of the current plan.

 - In the Existing Subscribers section, select either of the following:

 - Restart full contract period on new effective date.
 The future rate plan goes into effect on the effective date.
 The renewal term of the future rate plan is the same as for the current rate plan.